lockss/lockss-rtd-portal/docs/migration/introduction.rst

 |NEWHOSTMIGRATION|

-An illustration of this scenario before, during, and after the principal migration phase is shown below:
+An illustration of this scenario before, during, and after the |PRINCIPAL| is shown below:

-1. .. image:: laaws-migration-new-host-before.png
+a. .. image:: laaws-migration-new-host-before.png
       :align: center

-2. .. image:: laaws-migration-new-host-middle3.png
+b. .. image:: laaws-migration-new-host-middle3.png
       :align: center

-3. .. image:: laaws-migration-new-host-after.png
+c. .. image:: laaws-migration-new-host-after.png
       :align: center

 .. note::